Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/README.md

 to a specific resource in Azure.

 ### Structured Resource Identifier
-Resource IDs contains useful information about the resource itself, but they are plain strings that have to be parsed.
+Resource IDs contain useful information about the resource itself, but they are plain strings that have to be parsed.
 Instead of implementing your own parsing logic, you can use a `ResourceIdentifier` object which will do the parsing for you: `new ResourceIdentifer("myid");`.

 #### Example: Parsing an ID using a ResourceIdentifier object
 ```C# Snippet:Readme_CastToSpecificType